stated-tech/Grants-Program/applications/root.md

 Root is a common good initiative which aims to tackle current issues with on-chain governance - low voter participation, lack of oversight and siloed knowledge, through a fun, collaborative and educational process that plants composable proposals (preferendums) that are nurtured by network contributors to grow decentralised teams from the ground up.

-We want to realise the potential of on-chain governance by enabling proposals and teams to be created, iterated and formed through any text environment (Discord, Telegram, Element, GoogleDocs, etc) that is then interacts directly on-chain, showing the power of graph queries to CRUD data from any API directly from/to the blockchain.
+We want to realise the potential of on-chain governance by enabling proposals and teams to be created, iterated and formed through our protocol that interacts directly on-chain, showing the power of "console-like" queries to CRUD proposals from IPFS directly to the blockchain.

 The first version of our system utilises a cutting edge 18th century voting system known as [Borda Count](https://en.wikipedia.org/wiki/Borda_count).